 Instructions

-- Transfer the mushrooms and onions to a medium-sized saucepan over medium heat.
+- Transfer the onions and mushrooms to a medium-sized saucepan over medium heat.
+Add the chicken broth and cook until heated through.

-- Use either a stick blender or food processor to process the soup until the mushrooms are chopped very fine.
+- Use an immersion blender or food processor to process the soup until the mushrooms are very finely chopped.

 Michele